nodebits/nodebits.org/articles/file-hoister.markdown

 ## Step Zero - An HTTP Server

 As a setup step, let's get a web server up and running.
-We want to use the Stack and Creationix libraries to help us so we'll make a single-layer stack that simple logs all requests and responds with 404 codes.
+We want to use the Stack and Creationix libraries to help us so we'll make a single-layer stack that logs all requests and responds with 404 codes.

     #@git://github.com/nodebits/file-hoister.git#step0.js